Series I Savings Bonds

 - Give as a gift

-|Minimum purchase:||$50 for a $50 I Bond when purchasing
+|Minimum purchase:||$50 for a $50 I bond when purchasing

-paper bond certificates with your IRS tax refund
+paper bonds with your IRS tax refund

 $25 for a $25 I bond when purchased electronically via TreasuryDirect